 We’ll pull resources from our library and consult WSU’s Hortsense, an online resource.
-If we don’t know the answer, we’ll forward the problem to WSU professors.
+If we don’t know the answer, we ‘ll forward the problem to a WSU Extension scientist.

 What are those tiny white flies hovering over and on your plant?
 What’s causing pine needles to brown?
 Why is the edge of leaves scalloped?
 Why is a leaf getting pale?